druce/druce.github.io/aws.md

   - Note: this will restart your instance

-- Creating image can take 10 mins - go to AMIs and see when it's available.
+- Creating the image can take 10 mins - go to the AMIs tab and see when it's available.

 - Your running server will reboot and you can reconnect after it finishes booting in a couple of minutes.
 You can SSH to it using same IP as before.
 You now have 2 identical running instances.